 There are lots of reasons to choose having a in-clinic aspiration abortion procedure.
 Patients in the first trimester can choose between a medication abortion or an aspiration abortion procedure in our clinic.
 A 2nd trimester abortion can only be performed in-clinic.

-What is an in-clinic abortion?
+What is an in-clinic abortion procedure?

 A suction abortion (also called vacuum aspiration) is the most common type of in-clinic abortion.
 It uses gentle suction to empty your uterus.
 It’s usually used until about 14-16 weeks after your last period.

 Dilation and Evacuation (D&E) is another kind of in-clinic abortion procedure.
-It uses suction and medical tools to empty your uterus.
+It uses suction and medical instruments to empty your uterus.
 This procedure is typically used if it has been 16 weeks or longer since your last period.

-How effective are in-clinic abortions?
+How effective are in-clinic suction abortions?